thin-edge/thin-edge.io/docs/src/references/tedge-configuration-management.md

 tedge mqtt sub 'te/device/main///cmd/config_snapshot/+'
 ```

-When a new config snapshot command with the ID "1234" is published for the device named "example" by another component, it appears as follows.
+To start a new config snapshot with the ID "1234" on the device named "example", a component has to publish the following message over MQTT:

 ```sh te2mqtt
 tedge mqtt pub -r 'te/device/main///cmd/config_snapshot/1234' '{